thejmazz/openstack-recipes/recipes/public-and-private-networks/README.md

 openstack router set --route destination=$GOOGLE_IP/32,gateway=10.111.0.1 myproject_private
 ```

-Or blanket everyting style (in which case you would not need the
+Or blanket everything style (in which case you would not need the
 `10.111.0.0/24 -> 10.111.0.1` route anymore as well):

 ```bash